-Gloria Strickland, M.A., is an educator, youth organizer and the City Leader of the All Stars Project of New Jersey.
-From over a decade, she served as executive director of the Somerset Community Action (SCAP) and the Somerset County Head Start.
+Gloria Strickland, M.A., is national Vice President for Youth and Community Development for the All Stars Project.
+For over a decade, she served as executive director of the Somerset Community Action (SCAP) and the Somerset County Head Start.
 In 2008, she was honored as New Jersey Minority Achiever of the Year by the Community YMCA of New Jersey.
 She received her master’s degree in education with a major in developmental psychology from New York University.

 Janet Wootten, M.Phil., is a member of the Institute’s Board of Directors and a leader of its annual fundraising drive.
 A developer of grassroots fundraising efforts since the 1980s, she trained community organizers to create improvised, performed conversations with strangers.
 Currently a public affairs and communications professional, she leads web and social media initiatives for the Institute’s psychology and educational programs.
 She received an M.Phil. in developmental psychology from Columbia University, Teachers College.